Non-EU citizens are required to apply for a German residence permit for stays longer than 90 days. Find how to apply in this guide.

 Whether you’re an EU citizen or a non-EU resident in Germany, you can bring your non-European spouse to Germany on this dependent permit.
 Your spouse will then have the right to stay and work in Germany.
 Depending on your permit, your spouse may be exempt from knowing German at B1 level.

-Non-EU citizens who’ve lived in Germany uninterruptedly for 3-5 years and meet certain requirements can apply for the permanent residence permit (also known as Settlement permit or Niederlassungserlaubnis).
+Non-EU citizens who’ve lived in Germany uninterruptedly for 3-5 years and meet certain requirements can apply for a permanent residence permit (also known as Settlement permit or Niederlassungserlaubnis).
 This permit will allow you to live and work in Germany indefinitely and is the best option if you don’t want to apply for German citizenship or want more security and support from the German government.

 To apply for the settlement permit, you need: